MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/troubleshooting.md

-Beginning with Visual Studio for Mac build 7.2 (build 559) , a performance warning dialog may be displayed when you first deploy your app to the Android SDK Emulator.
+Beginning with Visual Studio for Mac build 7.2 (build 559) , a performance warning dialog may be displayed when you first deploy your app to the Google Android Emulator.
 These warning dialogs are explained below.

 ### HAXM is Not Installed